Association for University

 Room Block Details

-Conference room rate: $269 per night plus applicable tax/fees.
-Rate ends Friday, Sept.
-18 unless sold out.
+AUBER room rate: $269 per night plus applicable tax/fees.
+Rate available through Friday, September 18, or until rooms sell out.

 Hotel Amenities